10 Most In-Demand Skills in Finland for 2026

 Explore Related Training:

 Multi-Cloud (AWS + Azure) with DevOps AWS Cloud Financial Management for Builders All Cloud Computing ProgramsNurses and practical nurses are among the nine occupations on Finland's government June 2025 critical shortage decree, a landmark policy allowing foreign permit-holders to change employers freely within the healthcare sector without a new permit application.
-Finland's occupational barometer consistently places health and social service professionals at the top of shortage lists, and CEDEFOP's 2024 mismatch data confirms nurses as a priority shortage occupation across the Uusimaa and other regions.
-The 2025-2030 nursing demand analysis projects the shortfall growing from 309 in 2025 to over 15,000 by 2030 without additional measures.
+Finland's occupational barometer consistently places health and social service professionals at the top of shortage lists, and CEDEFOP's 2024 mismatch data confirms nurses as a priority shortage occupation.
+The 2025–2030 nursing demand analysis projects the shortfall growing from 309 in 2025 to over 15,000 by 2030 without additional measures.

 Finland's ageing population is a structural, long-term driver of healthcare demand that operates independently of short-term fiscal pressures.
 The social and health care workforce is projected to grow from 150,000 to 220,000 employees, and TE-palvelut logged 2,342 open practical nurse positions at a single point in time in 2025.
-The government has signed bilateral recruitment cooperation agreements with India, Brazil, Vietnam, and the Philippines specifically to channel healthcare talent into Finnish hospitals, municipal health centres, and private providers like Mehilainen and Terveystalo.
+The government has signed bilateral recruitment cooperation agreements with India, Brazil, Vietnam, and the Philippines specifically to channel healthcare talent into Finnish hospitals.

-For nurses considering finland jobs in demand as a career destination, the combination of government-backed immigration reform, structured professional recognition pathways through OPH, and competitive salaries within Finland's wellbeing services counties makes this one of the most accessible high-demand professions for international applicants.
-Finnish language proficiency at B2 level is a practical requirement for most patient-facing roles, making early language investment the most important preparation step for foreign healthcare workers.
+For nurses considering Finland jobs in demand as a career destination, the combination of government-backed immigration reform, structured professional recognition pathways through OPH, and competitive salaries within Finland's wellbeing services counties makes this one of the most accessible high-demand professions for international applicants.
+Finnish language proficiency at B2 level is a practical requirement for most patient-facing roles.

 Public Healthcare (Wellbeing Services Counties), Private Healthcare (Mehilainen, Terveystalo), Elderly Care, Mental Health Services, Home Care Services